-- Defects and Test Cases
+- Defects and test cases

 - Relation is m:n

-- A Test Case could have several defects (Hint: That's why design small Test Cases)
+- A test case could have several defects (Hint: That's why design small test cases)

+- Hidden defects

-- Problem: If an execution of a Test Case has to be stopped, possible defects in the following test steps could only be detected, after the defect is fixed and could be retested.
+If an execution of a test case has to be stopped, possible defects in the following test steps could only be detected, after the defect is fixed and could be retested.

-- A defect could block other Test Cases
+- A defect could block other test cases

-Example: Interface tests
+Example: Interface tests.